 In \cite{B13} and following earlier work by Heintze-Karcher \cite{HK78}, Brendle proved the following inequality for mean-convex domains in $\mathbb{H}^{n}$.

 \begin{Theorem}[\cite{B13}, Theorem 3.5] Let $\Omega_{0} \subset \mathbb{H}^{n}$ be a bounded domain with smooth $H >0$ boundary $\partial \Omega= \Sigma_{0}$.
 Then we have the integral inequality

-\end{Theorem} The proof of the Minkowski inequality for star-shaped hypersurfaces by Brendle-Hung-Wang crucially relies on \eqref{brendle_inequality}, and so a proof involving weak IMCF will require this as well.
+\end{Theorem} The proof of the Minkowski inequality for star-shaped hypersurfaces by Brendle-Hung-Wang crucially relies on \eqref{brendle_inequality}, and so a proof involving weak IMCF requires this as well.
 The goal of this section is to suitably extend \eqref{brendle_inequality} to a proper weak solution $\{ \Omega_{t} \}_{t \in (0,\infty)}$ of IMCF.
-Our approach here is an approximation by mean-convex mean curvature flow which was used in \cite{LW17} and \cite{HI08}.
+Our approach here is an approximation by mean-convex mean curvature flow used in \cite{LW17} and \cite{HI08}.

 \begin{Theorem}[\cite{LW17}, Lemma 4.2, c.f also \cite{HI08}, Lemma 2.6] Let $\Sigma_{0}=X_{0}(\Sigma^{n-1}) \subset \mathbb{H}^{n}$ be an immersion of class $C^{1}$ with bounded and non-negative measurable weak mean curvature $H$.
 Then $\Sigma_{0}$ is of class $C^{1,\alpha} \cap W^{2,p}$, and there exists a solution $X: \Sigma^{n-1} \times (0,\epsilon_{0}) \rightarrow (\mathbb{H}^{n},g_{\mathbb{H}^{n}})$ to mean curvature flow (MCF),